 Take advantage of traveling via train or bus if possible, so you have more room to maneuver around and stretch out when traveling with kids.

 Try not to pack at the last minute when traveling with kids!
-It is a good idea to pull out your luggage at least a week before departure and do an initial pack of everything you think you will need.
+Pull out your luggage at least a week before departure and do an initial pack of everything you think you will need.
 Make sure to check the weather of your destination so that you are packing appropriate items.

 Over the next few days, add or subtract items when you think of them.
-Packing in this way gives you a buffer to avoid those last-minute forgotten items, giving you a chance to see what works, but most importantly, what doesn't work for traveling with kids.
+Packing in this way gives you a buffer to avoid those last-minute forgotten items, allowing you to see what works, but most importantly, what doesn't work for traveling with kids.

-Beginning the packing process early also allows you plenty of time to purchase any travel gifts or travel gear that you may not own.
+Beginning the packing process early also gives you plenty of time to purchase any travel gifts or travel gear you may not own.
 Take stock of the essentials and decide if you want to buy any new travel items to make traveling with kids more manageable.

 Take the time to pack your carry-on bag so that you are prepared for any situation.
 Be sure to pack toys, books, snacks, coloring supplies, and anything else that will keep your children entertained on the plane or in lineups.
 If your child is old enough, allow them to have their suitcase with wheels and give them a small backpack.